fqantonio/aqua/README.md

 April 2026, GPS grid and RTL tested with an amazing [ESTM](https://www.ipleiria.pt/estm/escola/quem-somos/estm/) student team.
 Designing V2.
 Testing, testing and testing.

 The work with teachers and students of ESTM was amazing.
 A big thank you to all of you!
-During this two days we discuss Computacional Visio, 3D printing design and operating AQUA.
+During this two days we discuss Computer Vision, 3D printing design and operating AQUA.

 ![Team work](Photos/11maio2026_9.jpeg)